Proof of Zamolodchikov conjecture for semi-classical conformal blocks on the torus

 \end{proof}

 Let us now show that the semi-classical conformal block has a positive radius of convergence as stated in Theorem \ref{thm:radius}.
-The main element of the proof is the expression of conformal block that can be obtained using the Girsanov theorem \cite[Theorem C.5]{ghosal2020probabilistic} such that the GMC measure is made $q$-independent.
+The main element of the proof is the expression of conformal block that can be obtained using the Cameron-Martin change of variable formula (Girsanov theorem) \cite[Theorem C.5]{ghosal2020probabilistic} such that the GMC measure is made $q$-independent.
 Such an expression enables analytic control over the $q$-dependent part and helps us obtain the final result.